Who We Are

 Debra Beyhan has served as a volunteer and KidneyCAN’s Legislative Patient Advocate for several years.
 Deb leads the kidney cancer community of delegates for our advocacy events, including Spring and Fall Advocacy Days and our summer District Days event.

 Deb has a deep understanding of the Congressionally Directed Medical Research Programs’ funding process, as well as the impact of Congressional funding on kidney cancer research.
 She recruits advocates to grow our voice and helps our advocacy team present a strong case to Congress for continued research funding.
 Deb has also been instrumental in bringing doctors to our advocacy team in 2021.

 Debra lives in Atlanta, Georgia.

-Angie Edwards has served as the Office Manager for KidneyCAN since 2019.
+Angie Edwards has served as the Operations Manager for KidneyCAN since 2019.

 Angie coordinates KidneyCAN team and event schedules, manages projects and timelines, organizes records and documents, and keeps operations running smoothly.
 She also facilitates communication between KidneyCAN and partners, sponsors, and the general community.

 Though she currently lives in Oreland, Pennsylvania, with her husband, Rob, Angie is a Georgia girl at heart and brings Southern hospitality to the KidneyCAN team.